In alignment with Step One of the Roadmap to Reopen, the City of London has reopened a number of City facilities for in-person services and programs.

-A single gypsy moth caterpillar can eat an average of one square metre of leaves.
+A single EGM caterpillar can eat an average of one square metre of leaves.

 The earlier and more often the pest’s life cycle can be interrupted, the more successful we will be in managing the pest.

 Visit the EGM Get Involved page to learn more, watch videos, and discover what the City is doing to help:

 Gently shake so caterpillars fall from leaves.
 Thoroughly inspect the remaining foliage, branches and trunk for caterpillars and, using gloves, pick them off.
 Fallen and collected caterpillars should be placed and left to soak in soapy water for a few days, then dispose of the contents.

 What to Look For: